utkarshcmu/grafana.org/content/blog/2016-10-15-project-update.md

 There are many more dashboards to highlight.
 Instead of listing them all head to [Grafana.net](https://grafana.net/dashboards) and checkout the full list.

+## Thanks

+Big thanks to all the passionate Grafana users and devs out there who continue to submit bug reports, feature requests and pull requests.
+I know we have been lagging behind on address PR's lately but hope to be able to improve on that post v4 release.

+Until next time, keep on graphing!<br>
+Torkel Ödegaard